garyfleming/beyond-frameworks/beyond-frameworks.md

 ---

 ^ TODO models are useful
+^ Starting from nothing... is kinda hard.
+It's useful to start from an existing model and evolve it.
+Heck, Scrum calls it out in the three pillars (visualise, inspect, adapt).
+We should see the models, frameworks, ceremonies etc as tools in a toolbelt.
+We should pull them out when appropriate.
+We should put them back and choose another when we can.
+We should accept there are tools that don't already exist that we might have to experiment to find.

 ---

+^ Structurelessness can be tyrannical.
+There's a games company who are well-known to be flat and structureless... but the stories we're now hearing about it suggest that's not the case.
+In the presence of no formal structures, informal structures crept in.
+That meant factionalism, cronyism, bullying.
+It's much harder to fix problems in informal structures, especially when no formal structures exist to enact them.

+---

 ^ TODO anarchy vs autonomy

 ---

-^ TODO structurelessness

----

 # I'm Wrong, And So Might You Be.

 ^ I Know I'm wrong.
 So might you be.

 ---

-# Ending: Be More Mutt
+# Be More Mutt

 ^ TODO conclusion.
 Bring back to dog breeds.
 Appreciate the breeds.
 Appreciate that we need to be careful.
 Be more willing to accept mutts if they're right for us.